BrainJS/brain.js/README.md

 The network will stop training whenever one of the two criteria is met: the training error has gone below the threshold (default `0.005`), or the max number of iterations (default `20000`) has been reached.

-By default training will not let you know how it's doing until the end, but set `log` to `true` to get periodic updates on the current training error of the network.
+By default, training will not let you know how it's doing until the end, but set `log` to `true` to get periodic updates on the current training error of the network.
 The training error should decrease every time.
-The updates will be printed to console.
+The updates will be printed to the console.
 If you set `log` to a function, this function will be called with the updates instead of printing to the console.
 However, if you want to use the values of the updates in your own output, the `callback` can be set to a function to do so instead.

 The learning rate is a parameter that influences how quickly the network trains.
 It's a number from `0` to `1`.
 If the learning rate is close to `0`, it will take longer to train.
 If the learning rate is closer to `1`, it will train faster, but training results may be constrained to a local minimum and perform badly on new data.(_Overfitting_) The default learning rate is `0.3`.